Borrowing Information

 Items that are checked out to another person can be recalled and delivered to your home, however expect that there will be delays as items need to be returned to the Library once recalled before being sent to the next requestor.

-Visit the University Libraries Australia and New Zealand (ULANZ) website for a listing of participating libraries.
+Visit University Libraries Australia and New Zealand (ULANZ) for a listing of participating libraries.

 You can then apply directly to the participating library upon proof of UNSW Canberra enrolment/employment.